achliopa/udemy_Hadoop/readme.md

     * Scalable as it scales with Hadoop cluster (Good fit for data warehouse apps)
     * Easy OLAP (online analytics) queries - much easier than writinf mapReduce in java
     * Optimized for performance
-    * Higly extensible (UDFs, Thrift server, JDBC/ODBC driver)
+    * Higly extensible (UDFs, Thrift server
+, JDBC/ODBC driver)
 * WHy not to use Hive
     * High latency - not approptiate for OLTP (online transaction processing). latency is introduces by MapReduce
     * Stores data de-normalized (flat files)